stared/gossipingcommons/README.md

 ### Whatever, tell whomever you please!

 Good press is good press.
 Bad press is good press.
-There is no such things a bad publicity.
+There is no such thing as bad publicity.
 Have you ever hear about bad likes or reshares?

 Stunt marketing owes a lot [this piece of ancient wisdom](https://en.wikipedia.org/wiki/Herostratus).